 Trunk or Treat in Plano

-Trunk or Treat is perfect for children under the age of 5 or those who might need additional help navigating the streets during traditional trick or treating.
+These types of Trick or Treat events are perfect for children in their Halloween costume under the age of 5 or those who might need additional help navigating the streets during traditional trick-or-treating.

 Kids under age 12 should:

 - always go trick-or-treating with an adult

 - know how to call 911 in case they get lost

 - know their home phone number or your cell phone number if you don’t have a landline

 Older kids who go out on their own should: